Lightning-AI/pytorch-lightning/docs/source-pytorch/debug/debugging_intermediate.rst

 ********************************
 Look-out for exploding gradients
 ********************************
 One major problem that plagues models is exploding gradients.
-Gradient norm is one technique that can help keep gradients from exploding.
+Gradient clipping is one technique that can help keep gradients from exploding.

+You can keep an eye on the gradient norm by logging it in your LightningModule:

 .. testcode::

+    from lightning.pytorch.utilities import grad_norm

+    def on_before_optimizer_step(self, optimizer):
-    # the 2-norm
+        # Compute the 2-norm for each layer
-    trainer = Trainer(track_grad_norm=2)
+        norms = grad_norm(self.layer, norm_type=2)
+        self.log_dict(norms)

-This will plot the 2-norm to your experiment manager.
-If you notice the norm is going up, there's a good chance your gradients are/will explode.
+This will plot the 2-norm of each layer to your experiment manager.
+If you notice the norm is going up, there's a good chance your gradients will explode.

-One technique to stop exploding gradients is to clip the gradient
+One technique to stop exploding gradients is to clip the gradient when the norm is above a certain threashold:

 .. testcode::